 One of Sanjūsangen-dō’s well-known aspects is the statuary housed in its main hall created by a team led by sculpture masters father and son Unkei and Tankei (1173-1256).
 Arranged in ten rows and fifty columns on each side of the hall, the thousand statues of the Goddess of Compassion are made of Japanese cypress covered in gold leaf.
 Of the thousand, 124 are originals from the temple’s founding that were saved from destruction in a 1249 fire, while the rest were replaced in the 13th century.
-The thousand human-sized statues flank a much larger statue of the deity that serves as the principle object of worship and is also a National Treasure.
+The thousand human-sized statues flank a much larger statue of the deity that serves as the principal object of worship and is also a National Treasure.
 The thousand-armed Kannon is said to have eleven heads with which to better see the suffering of mankind, and one thousand arms with which to save those in need.
-Though the statues only have 42 arms, each one holds a different item or is held in a Buddhist symbolic gesture.
+Though the wooden statues only have 42 arms, each holds a different item or is posed in a Buddhist symbolic gesture.
 Look carefully at their faces, as it’s said that among the Kannon statues is one that resembles the person you long to meet.

 Meticulous records of the popular competition were kept in the form of wooden certificates displayed in the temple that listed the champions by name, age, and arrows used.
 Modern visitors may be shocked to learn that in 1827 an eleven year old named Kokura Gishichi successfully hit the target with 995 of his 1,000 arrows, or that in 1686 an eighteen year old named Wasa Daihachiro shot 13,053 arrows over the period of a day, landing 8,133 shots and averaging 9 arrows a minute.
 After 255 years the competition was ended in 1861, though it survives in part with the temple’s Ōmato Taikai archery competition held for Coming of Age Day on a Sunday in mid-January.

-Sanjūsangen-dō is currently administered by Myoho-in Temple, and belongs to the Tendai School of Buddhism.
+Sanjūsangen-dō is currently administered by Myoho-in Temple and belongs to the Tendai School of Buddhism.

 Rite of the Willow (Yanagi no Okaji)